DaveBrig/Transfer_Learning_Seismic_Attributes/README.md

 1. Rendered as a single-band greyscale image
 2. A 'Viridis' colour bar applied, colour scale truncated to a range of 0-0.1, and the resulting image rendered as a multi-band RGB
-3. Finally, to enhance texture a multi-directional hillshade was applied to the coloured image.
+3. Finally, to enhance texture a multi-directional hillshade was applied to the coloured rgb image.
 This has the effect of enhancing the high Incoherence zones which could represent boundaries between rock types or faults.

 ![Section](images/Incoherence.png)